 Three hours lecture and three hours laboratory per week.
 This course covers electricity and magnetism, electromagnetic waves, special relativity, and basic atomic and nuclear physics.
 The laboratory experiments explore circuits, optics, and atomic physics.
 This course and PHYS 205 F is a two-semester sequence of lecture/laboratory courses intended for students transferring to the CSU-California State University with majors in Biology, Microbiology, and Zoology.
 A background in algebra and trigonometry is required.
-(CSU) (UC Credit Limitation) (Degree Credit) CSU GE, IGETC
+(CSU) (UC Credit Limitation) (Degree Credit) CSU GE.
+IGETC

-PHYS 210 F Physics (4)
+PHYS 210 F Physics with Calculus for the Life Sciences I (formerly Physics) (4)